grpc/proposal/A120-postquantum-cryptography.md

 Maintainers of the individual pieces of the general TLS ecosystem are in consensus that moving to PQC is of the highest priority.
 The general consensus is to secure quickly and optimize for performance later.

 Performance concerns are the primary source of anticipated pushback.
 However, we align with the broader ecosystem: prioritizing rapid PQC readiness is critical.
-Performance-sensitive users that cannot take this approach, can choose to opt-out by configuring their ciphers.
+Performance-sensitive users that cannot take this approach can choose to opt-out by configuring their ciphers.
 In addition, gRPC SSL/TLS users are not historically sensitive to ~600 μs handshake latency delta.
 For example, gRPC-C++ does not enable TLS resumption by default, which would save much more than that.

 Post-quantum authenticity is not susceptible to store-now-decypt-later attacks so is out-of-scope for the sudden urgency.